jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 * REFACTOR: make it better

   - I can use random inputs to test that the function behaves the way I expect for any given numbers.
-I can use python's `random <https://docs.python.org/3/library/random.html?highlight=random#module-random>`_ library to generate random integers between -1 and 1 to represent negative numbers, zero and positive numbers
+I can use python's `random <https://docs.python.org/3/library/random.html?highlight=random#module-random>`_ library to generate random integers from -1 and 1 to represent negative numbers, zero and positive numbers

     .. code-block:: python